Elliott Ward Cheney Jr.: Teaching and research

-Ward was an inspirational teacher and a superb lecturer who presented over 165 invited lectures and colloquium talks at universities and conferences around the world.
+Ward presented over 165 invited lectures and colloquium talks at universities and conferences around the world.
 Special honors include an invited lectures at the 1963 National Meeting of the Society for Industrial and Applied Mathematics (SIAM), in Denver, Colorado, and at the 1974 International Congress of Mathematicians, in Vancouver, Canada.
 Moreover, Professor Cheney was the honoree at the 1995 International Conference on Approximation Theory, College Station, Texas.
 For over 40 years, this has been the main general conference on approximation theory with presentations by international mathematician from academia, industry, and government.

 Cheney was awarded grants for his research on approximation theory from the National Science Foundation, United States Air Force and United States Army as well as the UK Research Councils and the Italian Scientific Research Council, among others.

 In 2012, Ward became a Fellow of the American Mathematical Society, which was the first year the honor was awarded.

 Cheney died in July 2016, after having had Alzheimer's disease for several years.